Our projects

 2. Behind the scenes: Backend projects, strategic issues

 The technology behind ADxS.org is much more complex than it appears from the outside.
-Since our requirements threatened to exceed Wordpress and there was no off-the-shelf CMS with which the requirements of ADxS.org could be easily implemented, the creation of our own CMS was a complex but future-proof solution.
+After our requirements threatened to blow up WordPress and there was no off-the-shelf CMS with which the requirements of ADxS.org could be easily implemented, the creation of our own CMS was a complex but future-proof solution.
 We are currently able to use it:

 The following projects relate to the further development of the technical infrastructure.